15 Credit Card Perks You Didn’t Know Existed

 One thing to remember about free credit scores—they are great tools to track your progress, but every lender uses credit scores in different ways, so the info you get may not be the exact scores used by a lender in deciding on your loan or credit card application, notes Jusko.
-Check out these simple ways to improve your credit score.
+If your credit score is low, try these simple ways to improve your credit score.

 Many credit cards offer special cardholder-only events; they may also give you pre-sale access to tickets for theater shows, concerts, and other events, assuming you use their card to make your purchase.
-“Cardholder-only events tend to be predominantly in large cities like New York, Los Angeles, Chicago, etc.,” says Jusko, “but the pre-sale ticket offers are more widespread.”
-Find out why credit cards are all the same size.
+"Cardholder-only events tend to be predominantly in large cities like New York, Los Angeles, Chicago, etc.," says Jusko, "but the pre-sale ticket offers are more widespread."
+While some credit cards are better for facilitating event access, these are the best credit cards for every type of purchase.

 Cell phone protection

 A number of credit cards offer a type of cell phone insurance that reimburses you if your mobile phone is damaged or stolen, usually up to a maximum benefit of $500 or $600.
 "Wells Fargo has this benefit with all of their consumer credit cards, but there are other cards with it as well," says Jusko.
 This is what happens to your credit score if you close your credit card.

 If you overpaid for a purchase (meaning that the price drops within 90 days), another one of those credit cards perks is that you can get the difference back from your credit card issuer after an online or in-store purchase.
 The caveat is that you have to provide the proof of purchase and price drop.
 You may also have to try getting the price difference from the merchant on your own.